huggingface/blog/improve_parquet_dedupe.md

 While we will continue exploring ways to improve Parquet storage performance (Ex: perhaps we could optionally rewrite Parquet files before uploading?
-Strip absolute file offsets on upload and restore on download?), we will love to work with the Apache Arrow project to see there is  interest in implementing some of these ideas in the Parquet / Arrow code base.
+Strip absolute file offsets on upload and restore on download?), we would love to work with the Apache Arrow project to see if there is interest in implementing some of these ideas in the Parquet / Arrow code base.

 In the meantime, we are also exploring the behavior of our data dedupe process